How to Make Mead at Home — A Beginner's Guide to Honey Wine

 Share

-Yeast selection significantly affects the character of your finished mead.
-For a dry mead that showcases the honey's floral character, Lalvin 71B is widely regarded as the finest mead yeast available — enhancing fruity esters and softening acidity.
-For a sweeter, stronger mead, Bulldog Mead Yeast & Nutrition is an excellent choice, combining a carefully selected yeast strain with a complete nutrient package to ensure a clean, healthy fermentation.
-Yeast nutrients are strongly recommended for mead as honey is nutrient-poor and can lead to stressed, slow fermentation without supplementation.
+For a dry mead that showcases honey's floral character, Lalvin 71B is widely regarded as the finest mead yeast — it enhances fruity esters and softens acidity.
+For a sweeter, stronger mead, Bulldog Mead Yeast & Nutrition combines a carefully selected yeast with a complete nutrient package.
+Always use Yeast Nutrient alongside your yeast — it's essential for mead.
+Read our yeast guide for more on yeast selection.